“Racinovirus” or the “regrowth festival” in confinement time

 “There are no longer beautiful, or ugly, we are all granny”.
 In a video, the French humorist Muriel Robin, short blond hair, is already questioning hairdressers to find out who will be the first to “be taken care of for racinovirus”, this white hair that repels and drives all three weeks at their hairdresser those who can not stand them.

 Pushed back fringes, sharper squares, unplucked eyebrows, unmade nails, pale skin due to the lack of fresh air: the coronavirus pandemic which obliges half of humanity to stay cloistered at home is devastating aesthetics, for lack of access to professionals.
+Because of this matter, skin helpers have created a list of activities you can do indoors and skin products you should use during a pandemic.

 Confined in his house in Neuilly-sur-Seine, a chic suburb of Paris, Mireille Mathieu is doing well thanks to her sister and manager Matite who takes care of her famous bowl cut.
 Usually, she goes every ten days to Carita, her hairdresser since 1970.